qinzhouhit/leetcode/README.md

 Created and maintained by qinzhouhit.
 Commerical use prohibited.

-With notes on ideas, intuitive comments, time and space complexity analysis.
+With notes of ideas, intuitive comments, time and space complexity analysis.

-Not an ad, but strongly recommend LeetCode premium, some of the articles in Solution are quite useful.
+Strongly recommend LeetCode premium, some of the articles in Solution are quite useful.

 Recommended Youtuber: [Huahua Youtube](https://www.youtube.com/user/xxfflower), [Nick White](https://www.youtube.com/channel/UC1fLEeYICmo3O9cUsqIi7HA)